hui18Q/Microsoft-Ai-Agent-Hackathon-/README.md

-# 🧠 CareBridge AI – AI Copilot for Vulnerable Groups
+# 🧠 CivicAid – AI Copilot for Vulnerable Groups

 **An AI-powered multilingual voice assistant to help vulnerable populations access government and social services.**